Luan4560/Luan4560/README.md

 ## Hello There. 👋
 Hi, my name is Luan!😎

-I am a front-end developer with more than 2 years of experience, delivering good results, in simple ways.
+I am a front-end developer with more than 3 years of experience, delivering good results, in simple ways.
 Faster learner and passionate in learn new things.
 Looking for a place that I can improve my soft and hard skills, especially in communication, and get better in English.

 So if are looking for someone to resolve your problem in your company with React, React Native let's talk, that will be a pleasure.
-I know, you looking for a guy with a great passion for these technologies and I am that guy. 🚀